-Dr. Dhaval Trivedi, Prof. K Ray Chaudhuri and Dr. Valentina Leta talked about the importance of early Parkinson’s detection – a goal that i-Prognosis follows with its iPrognosis app that is based on users’ interaction with everyday technology.
+Dr. Dhaval Trivedi, Prof. K Ray Chaudhuri and Dr. Valentina Leta talked about the importance of early Parkinson’s detection – a goal that the project follows with its iPrognosis app that is based on users’ interaction with everyday technology.

 KCL is also conducting a clinical study in the context of i-Prognosis which involves Parkinson’s patients and healthy volunteers wearing a smartwatch.